MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/basic-operations-on-segments.md

 ## Include/exclude dynamic segment members

-Dynamic and compound segments are based on a query.
-Records matching this query become segment members.
+Dynamic and compound segments are based on  segemnt query.
+Records matching the query become segment members.
 For static segments, the include/exclude operations have a more straight-forward semantics of adding or removing segment members.

-Including a record makes it a member of a segment whether it satisfies the segmentation query or not.
-Including a record which is already a segment member will assure it is not removed when it stops matching the segmentation query.
+Including a record makes it a member of the segment whether it satisfies the segmentation query or not.
+Including a record which is already a segment member will assure that it is not removed when it doesn't match the segmentation query.

-Excluding a record effectively removes it from segment members and prevents it from being added again even if the record matches the segmentation query.
-A record can be excluded from a segment without previously being a member of this segment to prevent it from becoming one.
+Excluding a record effectively removes it from the segment members and prevents it from being added again, even if the record matches the segmentation query.
+A record can be excluded from a segment without previously being a member of the segment to prevent it from becoming a member.

-Once a member has been included this action can be inverted by excluding it, thereby removing it and preventing it from becoming a member in the future.
-Similarly, excluding a member can be inverted by including it, thereby making it a member unconditionally.
+Once a member is included, action can be reveresed by excluding it, thereby removing and preventing it from becoming a member in future.
+Similarly, excluding a member can be reversed by including it, thereby making it a member unconditionally.

 Following are some of the important aspects that needs to be considered while including/excluding segment members:

 - Dynamic and compound segments must be in `Live` or `Stopped` state (not draft).
-- Only instances of entity type `Contact` can be included/excluded.
+- Only instances of entity type `Contact` can be included/excluded as memebers.
-- All included/excluded records must exist, otherwise the whole request gets reject.
+- All included/excluded records should exist, otherwise the request gets rejected.
-- Feature is supported only by New Segmentation (not by DCI Segmentation).
+- Include/exclude feature is supported only by new Segmentation (not by DCI Segmentation).
 - Include/exclude member request is processed asynchronously independent of any recurring segment evaluations.
 - Any include/exclude operation resulting in an actual update to segment members is recorded in `Segment Insights`.
-- When including or excluding multiple records, preferably use the plural endpoints for faster processing.
+- When including or excluding multiple records, use the plural endpoints for faster processing.
--  You can have upto 10000 contacts to `msdyncrm_segmentmemberid` field.
+- You can add upto 10000 contacts to `msdyncrm_segmentmemberid` field.